VCU-CS-Capstone/CS-25-322-AI-Clickstream-Data/README.md

+# *Project Description*
-# *Problem Statement: As a platform stakeholder, how can I leverage clickstream data to provide observations/recommendations in roadmap planning?*
+Problem Statement: As a platform stakeholder, how can I leverage clickstream data to provide observations/recommendations in roadmap planning?
 ## *Sponsor: Capital One*
 ## *Short Project Description*
 The directory structure in this GitHub is to allow the project to have all its resources self-contained.